ogishimalab/HDP_phenotyping_algorithms/README.md

 # HDP phenotyping algorithms

-This project implements phenotyping algorithms for Hypertensive Disorders of Pregnancy (HDP), based on the methods described in [Mizuno et al. (2024), “Development of phenotyping algorithms for hypertensive disorders of pregnancy (HDP) and their application in more than 22,000 pregnant women”](https://www.nature.com/articles/s41598-024-55914-9).
+This project implements phenotyping algorithms for Hypertensive Disorders of Pregnancy (HDP), based on the methods described in [Mizuno S, Wagata M, Nagaie S, Ishikuro M, Obara T, Tamiya G, Kuriyama S, Tanaka H, Yaegashi N, Yamamoto M, Sugawara J, Ogishima S. Development of phenotyping algorithms for hypertensive disorders of pregnancy (HDP) and their application in more than 22,000 pregnant women.
+Sci Rep. 2024 Mar 15;14(1):6292.](https://www.nature.com/articles/s41598-024-55914-9).

 This project provides a reproducible and programmable framework for identifying cases of hypertensive disorders of pregnancy (HDP) and their subtypes with high precision from large-scale cohort datasets.
 By combining structured data such as blood pressure readings and proteinuria measurements with unstructured clinical notes, the algorithms enable researchers to construct accurate cohorts suitable for maternal health studies.
 This approach supports a wide range of applications, including epidemiological analyses, precision medicine, and genetic or phenotypic association studies, by ensuring that HDP cases are consistently and systematically defined across diverse data sources.